banyancomputer/chainlink-proof-validator/README.md

 # Things to know

 Our implementation of the EA for our specific use case looks almost identical to the example EA, which can be found https://github.com/banyancomputer/chainlink-external-adapter-rs/tree/testing-setup.
-There, you have the option of using forge to deploy your contracts if you are more comfortable with that framework.

 Our implementation uses an EthClient as our provider for maing calls to chain.
 We imnplemented this as a wrapper that makes interfacing with the contract ABI making calls that require gas and modify state much easier.
 You can check out that implementation in https://github.com/banyancomputer/banyan-shared-rs/blob/master/src/eth.rs, THe ABI for the contract is inputted there, which can be found in hardhat_test/artifacts/contracts/Proofs.sol/Proofs.json after deploying the contract.